The Haley Block

 2. Manistee Commercial National Register Historic District Buildings.
 (Submitted on September 3, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on September 3, 2016.
-This page originally submitted on September 3, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 147 times since then.
+It was originally submitted on September 3, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 169 times since then and 2 times this year.
 Photos: 1, 2. submitted on September 3, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.